MalifaciousGames/Mali-s-Scripts/sugarcube-scripts/hash-navigation/README.md

 - `hashChangeNavigation` : Modifying the URL's hash value will cause navigation to the corresponding passage.

 Do keep in mind that while `hashChangeNavigation` lets players navigate at will they can still do so with `hashStart` alone by changing the value and refreshing the page.

+**A version of this script exists for Harlowe and can be found [here](https://github.com/MalifaciousGames/Mali-s-Scripts/tree/main/harlowe-scripts/hash-navigation).**